 On the other side of Kaua’i you’ll feel as if you somehow returned to the mainland and stumbled across the Grand Canyon; Kaua’i features Waimea Canyon, often referred to as “The Grand Canyon of the Pacific”.
 There is also a fantastic view of the Na Pali Coast – for those not up to the long hike – from the Kalalau Valley Lookout Point.

 Finally, no trip to Hawaii is complete without a stop on Oahu.
-Honolulu is an exciting city with great cuisine ranging from warm malasadas at Leonard’s bakery to delicious Thai food at Keo’s in Waikiki.
+Honolulu is an exciting city with great cuisine ranging from delicious seafood at Nico’s Pier 38 on your way in from the airport, to generous portions of comfort food at M.A.C.
+24/7 in Waikiki, to warm malasadas at Leonard’s bakery or delicious guava pancakes at Cinnamon’s in Kailua.
 The beach at Waikiki may be crowded, but it is beautiful, and safe for swimming, especially if you have children.
 While on Oahu a visit to Pearl Harbor is a pilgrimage that all Americans should make at least once to pay tribute to those lost in that terrible attack.
 For pure relaxation, a 20 or 30 minute drive over to the windward side of the island brings you to simply stunning beaches at Kaneohe Bay, Kailua and Lani Kai, all great for kayaking, swimming, and snorkeling and with far fewer people than you’d find at Waikiki.

 To me, Hawaii is a dream vacation spot.
 It has some of the world’s most beautiful beaches, a near-perfect climate, dramatic scenery, active volcanoes, mouth-watering cuisine, history, fascinating cultural sites and traditions, and an active art and music scene.
 (You can hear the best of Hawaiian music in my radio show podcasts of Catchin’ a Wave).